3. Providing health services effectively

 3.1 Planning services

-WHO has helped the Ministry of Health to prepare a list of critical needs in terms of protective supplies and testing kits for the next three months and to coordinate with partners how to meet the identified needs, under the coordination of the office of the Deputy Prime Minister for European Affairs.
+WHO initally helped the Ministry of Health to prepare a list of critical needs in terms of protective supplies and testing kits for the first three months of the pandemic, and to coordinate with partners how to meet the identified needs.

 Critical needs: Laboratory kits and reagents; personal protective equipment (PPE); mechanical ventilators/respirators (respirators from operating rooms are not adapted to the need of respiratory diseases and cannot be used for the ICU); intensifying risk communication